Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 Keep in mind that this money may also be forfeited if you choose not to buy the home.
 Double-check the terms of your contract so you’re clear on what happens to that extra money if you decide to walk away from the deal.

-You want to have a clear understanding about who is in charge of maintenance during your lease period.
+You want to have a clear understanding of who is in charge of maintenance during your lease period.
 Often, it’s you as the buyer.

 Renting-to-own is a growing real estate trend, and there are several reasons why.
 Many center around making homeownership more accessible to younger people who are starting out in life or those who have hit a few hiccups and need a little time to get things in order.